 It’s easy to compare Alibaba to Amazon.
 And BABA vs. AMZN stock has been a virtual standstill.
 Which is the better stock going forward?

-Today, I want us to compare a couple of strong growth stocks, though comparing these three would be like comparing apples, oranges and small potatoes, especially since Baidu is a relative pipsqueak at just $40.7 billion in market cap.
+Today, I want us to compare a couple of strong growth stocks, though comparing these three would be like comparing apples, oranges and small potatoes, especially since Baidu is a relative pipsqueak at just $71.5 billion in market cap.

-I think a better comparison would be between Alibaba and Amazon (AMZN) because 1) they’re in the same industry, 2) they dominate their respective markets within that industry, and 3) each one has a dynamic leader whose ambition seems to extend to other galaxies.
+I think a better comparison would be between Alibaba and Amazon (AMZN) because 1) they’re in the same industry, 2) they dominate their respective markets within that industry and 3) each one has a dynamic leader whose ambition seems to extend to other galaxies.

 BABA vs. AMZN: Stories, Numbers, Charts

-Let’s begin with the charts, because the similarities between the two since the start of the latest bull phase in 2016 seem remarkable to me.
+Let’s begin with the charts, because the early similarities between the two since the start of the latest bull phase in 2016 seem remarkable to me.
 Here’s the chart.

-From late-2015 until June 2018, the performance of these two e-commerce giants was often so parallel that you could barely put a playing card between them.
-Yes, Amazon (the gold line) had a flat patch from April to October in 2017, and there was a conspicuous divergence between the two stocks in the second half of 2018.
+From late 2016 until June 2018, the performance of these two e-commerce giants was often so parallel that you could barely put a playing card between them.
+Yes, Amazon (the black line) had a flat patch from April to October in 2017, and there was a conspicuous divergence between the two stocks in the second half of 2018.

 Both stocks are hugely liquid and have a ton of institutional sponsors, so there’s nothing there to choose.

-With Jeff Bezos at the helm of Amazon and Jack Ma in charge at Alibaba, neither company lacks for ambitious, intelligent leadership.
-Jeff and Jack have both been using their massive free cash flows to move into cloud services and original content production, while also acquiring (or forming joint ventures with) businesses in allied fields.
-Jeff bought the Washington Post newspaper and Jack has turned China’s Singles Day (November 11) into an online media event that gets as much press as Black Friday does here in America.
+Both Jeff and Daniel have been using their massive free cash flows to move into cloud services and original content production, while also acquiring (or forming joint ventures with) businesses in allied fields.
+Jeff bought the Washington Post newspaper and Daniel (with a big hand from predecessor Jack Ma) has turned China’s Singles Day (November 11) into an online media event that gets as much press as Black Friday.

-My decision on which stock to favor in BABA vs. AMZN comes down to this: If you can only buy one, I’d favor Alibaba, if only because China’s population is bigger (about 1.4 billion versus the U.S.’s 327 million) and China’s GDP growth rate of 6% is still much faster than the U.S. rate of 2.3%, though the gap is narrowing.
+My decision on which stock to favor in BABA vs. AMZN comes down to this: If you can only buy one, I’d favor Alibaba, if only because China’s population is bigger (about 1.4 billion versus the U.S.’s 327 million) and China’s projected GDP growth rate of 8% for 2021 is still faster than the U.S. projected growth rate of 6.6%, though the gap is narrowing.

-*This post has been updated from an original version.
+*This post has been updated from an original version, published in 2017.